TaahaNadeem/cybersecurity-portfolio/README.md

 # Taaha Nadeem – Cybersecurity Portfolio
-Showcasing Python and cybersecurity projects developed in preparation for apprenticeship applications.

-Welcome!
-This portfolio showcases my Python and cybersecurity projects, labs, and certifications, highlighting the skills I’m developing for a Cybersecurity Apprenticeship.
+This portfolio showcases my Python and cybersecurity projects, labs, and certifications, highlighting the technical skills and hands-on experience I’m developing in preparation for Cybersecurity Apprenticeships.

 ---